Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

 \subsubsection{Asymptotic Properties}

-In this section we derive asymptotic properties of the WIMP intervals.
+To complete our theoretical discussion of the WIMP method, we establish some basic asymptotic properties of the WIMP intervals.
 We mainly do so under general high-level assumptions on the tests and bootstrap method available, but we will also provide some details about how these assumptions can be verified in our application.
-We first turn to the pointwise asymptotic validity of our method.
+We first characterize the general asymptotic properties of our method.